Dad's Army missing episodes: Christmas sketches

-Two of the four Christmas sketches which aired as part of Christmas Night with the Stars from 1968 "Santa On Patrol" and 1970 "Cornish Floral Dance" (which were made in colour) remain missing, though audio recordings of both have been recovered.
+Two of the four Christmas sketches which aired as part of Christmas Night with the Stars — "Santa On Patrol" from 1968 and the "Cornish Floral Dance" from 1970, both of which were made in colour — remain missing, though audio recordings of both have been recovered.
 The "Cornish Floral Dance" was also performed at the Royal Variety Performance of 1975.
 This second version is still extant.

 Colour episodes

 The colour episodes in series 3–9 have been remarkably fortunate compared with many of their contemporaries.
 Missing episodes were returned from overseas broadcasters, mainly from those in Europe, New Zealand and Australia, with the result that all full-length episodes now exist in the original colour format.

+Compared with other series

+Compared with other BBC series broadcast in the 1960s, Dad's Army is comparatively rare amongst contemporaries in that it's one of the few BBC series (along with Doctor Who) to have all of its 1970s episodes exist as masters or telerecordings, while other series such as Z-Cars and Dixon of Dock Green are missing episodes from as late as 1975.

 Restoration and recreation

 Colour restoration

 By the 1990s, "Room at the Bottom", the sixth episode of Series 3, was the only episode produced in colour that did not have a colour copy in the archive; instead, it survived only as a 16 mm black-and-white film recording.
-Because of the way in which the original black and white telerecordings were made, colour information was sometimes inadvertently preserved in them even though it could not be displayed.
-In 2008, a computer technique of colour recovery was developed to recover the colour information from telerecordings, known as chroma dots, to recreate a usable colour signal.
-"Room at the Bottom" was used as the pilot project to test this process of colour recovery, with the success of the episode's restoration leading to it being used on other 16mm telerecordings.
+Because of the way in which the original black and white recordings were made, colour information was sometimes inadvertently preserved in them even though it could not be displayed; this colour information is known as chroma dots.
+In 2008, a computer technique of colour recovery was developed to recover the chroma dot information from black and white recordings to recreate a usable colour signal.
+"Room at the Bottom" was used as the pilot project to test this process of colour recovery, with the success of the episode's restoration leading to it being used on other 16mm recordings.
 The new colour copy was officially adopted as the BBC's archive copy, and "Room at the Bottom" was broadcast in colour for the first time in almost forty years on 13 December 2008.